 4. Have backup gear ready to go

 There are many reasons equipment can fail at the critical moment in your presentation.
 It’s crucial to have backup equipment that can be quickly swapped in.
-Common items that an A/V supplier should have on hand are extra laptops, projectors, powerpoint remotes and microphones.
-A quick swap will help you avoid embarrassment, and keep your event running on time.
+Common items that an A/V supplier should have on hand are extra laptops, powerpoint remotes and microphones.
+This will allow your event to be flexible and you’ll have the required equipment on-hand to remain adaptable to changes that may occur.

 5. Hire a professional technician to setup and run your event